Byte-sized RSE

 Instructors: Jeremy Cohen and Steve Crouch

-Links: Code for Thought podcast
+- Podcast: Code for Thought podcast episode

 Byte-sized RSE session 1 looked at open source software licensing.